In This Article

 Sometimes, you might want to lead with a light and bright tone.
 Asking any of these fun questions might uplift a team meeting or spark an inspiring note for your one-on-one.

-• What are you most excited about in your life right now?
-What about that?
-Have you excited?
+- What are you most excited about in your life right now?
+What is it about that that excites you?

 What Makes a Good Check-In Question?